Hugh Palliser: Seven Years' War

 The ongoing friction between Britain and France ignited into open warfare in 1755.
 In October of that year Palliser was placed in command of the 58-gun HMS Eagle.
 That ship engaged and defeated the French 50-gun Duc d'Aquitain off Ushant on 30 May 1757.
 After that battle Eagle returned to port for repairs, and Palliser moved to command of the 74-gun HMS Shrewsbury, part of the Channel Fleet under George Anson.

 In that ship in July 1758 he grounded and captured several French ships near Brest.
 In 1759 Palliser participated in the successful British capture of Quebec City, commanding the seamen who landed and took possession of Lower Town.
 In 1760 Palliser was sent to the Mediterranean Sea to chase a small French squadron which had slipped out of the port at Toulon.
 He bottled the French boats up at several ports in Turkey.
 In 1761 Palliser captured a Danish merchant ship from a small convoy off Sardinia, escorted by the Dano-Norwegian ship of the line HDMS Grønland, in a shrewd operation, where no shots were fired.
-It was a precarious operation, as Denmark-Norway was neutral in the war, but Palliser had intelligence information informing him that the Danish ships were in fact shipping goods from the Levant to Marseilles for French merchants, a practice, which ended after the incident.
+It was a precarious operation, as Denmark-Norway was neutral in the war, but Palliser had intelligence information informing him that the Danish ships were in fact shipping goods from the Levant to Marseille for French merchants, a practice, which ended after the incident.

 In 1762 Palliser commanded a four-ship armada dispatched to retake St. John's, Newfoundland, but the area was already in British control when he arrived following the Battle of Signal Hill.